Tagline: He’s just CRAZY bout this store!

 Budget: $130,000 (estimated)

-Back in the early 1980s, the ‘video nasties‘ scandal would trigger a moral outrage, a diet of shock politics and tabloid sensationalism striking fear into the population, leading to the once explicit sub-genre’s descent into mediocrity.
-Many tricks and gimmicks would succeed in stretching its lifespan, and no more so than in the Friday the 13th series, which would rely on 3-D, false promises, impostor killers, Carrie clones, and iconic (if barely seen) locations to keep the lolly rolling in, all of it tied to a new tongue-in-cheek meta approach that would somehow make a protagonist out of the inimitable masked killer.
+Back in the early 1980s, the ‘video nasties‘ scandal would trigger moral outrage among society, a diet of shock politics and tabloid sensationalism striking fear into the hearts and minds of a generation, leading to the once explicit sub-genre’s descent into mediocrity.
+Many tricks and gimmicks would succeed in stretching its lifespan, and no more so than in the Friday the 13th series, which would rely on Reagan era 3-D, false promises, impostor killers, Carrie clones and iconic (if barely seen) locations to keep the lolly rolling in, all of it tied to a new tongue-in-cheek meta approach that would somehow make a protagonist out of our inimitable masked killer.

 As Jason Voorhees took a long, laborious boat ride for what would prove to be his most bloodless killing spree, the once gore-hungry slasher threatened to disappear down Norman Bates’ plughole, but some were unperturbed by the censorship frenzy, particularly a debut feature director by the name of Scott Spiegel, who would let rip with a supermarket-based splatterfest of ingeniously graphic proportions.